 Where to Find Art-o-mats Outside Winston-Salem (including around North Carolina, Las Vegas, Canada and Austria)

 It’s amazing there are so many Art-o-mat installations around the world.
-Internationally, they’re located in Vienna, Australia and Canada.
-Within the continental US, they’re in nearly every state from California and Washington, to Wyoming, Kansas, Florida, Indiana and Louisiana.
+Internationally, they’re located in Vienna, Australia, and Canada.
+Within the continental US, they’re in nearly every state from California and Washington, to Wyoming, Kansas, Florida, Indiana, and Louisiana.
 (Truly, they’re in nearly every state!)

 They’re also all over North Carolina, not only in Winston-Salem.
-They’re in Raleigh, Charlotte, Asheville, Greensboro, Durham, Cary, Chapel Hill, Greenville and beyond.
+They’re in Raleigh, Charlotte, Asheville, Greensboro, Durham, Cary, Chapel Hill, Greenville, and beyond.
 Clark informed us there are nine at the Cosmopolitan hotel in Las Vegas, Nevada but only six of them are in public.
 (The other three are in the following places: the executive office area, another is on wheels for private events on the property.
-And there’s a third, which is portable for events on/off property.)
+And there’s a third, which is portable for events on/off the property.)
 There’s also an Art-o-mat in Hawaii, at the Honolulu Museum of Art.

 He tries to match the Art-o-mat to the venue.
 For example, he reveals that he left the patina on a green machine being delivered to an Irish pub because it matched the bar’s personality in this fantastic short six-minute documentary on UNC TV.